Keyboard shortcuts

 Simple optimizers

-This section explores how to implement a small module of optimization algorithms in Rust.
+This chapter explores how to implement a small module of optimization algorithms in Rust.
+It is divided into three sections:

 The goal is to gradually expose the design space for writing numerical algorithms idiomatically in Rust.